 Even as the number of alive replicates drops, because all patches in those replicates went extinct, the average number of inhabited patches remains stable around 4.5.
 This is the effect of averages being calculated across alive replicates only, in this case seven replicates at generation 1000.
-The average number of inhabitated patches across all simulation would have been ( 7*4.5 + 13*0 ) / 20 = 1.575 inhabited patches.
+The average number of inhabited patches across all simulation would have been ( 7*4.5 + 13*0 ) / 20 = 1.575 inhabited patches.
 What we can learn from this graph however, is that simulations that survived were not on the brink of extinction, but quite healthy with at least 4 patches inhabited.
 Instead of number of patches, we could also look at how the total population size varies over time.
 Moreover, it would be good to see how the population size varies across replicates. qN automatically also calculates the variance around each mean, found in the simulation_var.txt file.
-Using the data from both the simulation_mean.txt and simulation_var.txt file we can plot the population trend among the simulation replicates plus/minus one standard deviation:
+Using the data from both the simulation_mean.txt and simulation_var.txt file we can plot the population trend among the simulation replicates plus/minus one standard deviation (do not forget to take the square root of the simulation_var.txt values):

 What we can conclude from this is that extinction seems to be a dichotomous process in our simulations.
-Either the population is healty with many individuals across several patches, or the population is completely extinct.
+Either the population is healthy with many individuals across several patches, or the population is completely extinct.
 But across replicates we do not see any obvious pattern of steady decline to extinction.

 The power of such a simulation model is that we could now start studying the influence certain parameters have on the behaviour of such populations?
 How does the carrying capacity influence extinction risk?
 How strong is the effect of fecundity?
-Are hermaphrodites less sensitive to extinction than dioeciously species?
-By varying certain parameters and rerunning the simulation in many replicates, we can create predictions of population demographic behaviour, something which could be very difficult to do in vivo.
+Are hermaphrodites less sensitive to extinction than dioecious species?
+By varying certain parameters and rerunning the simulation in many replicates, we can create predictions of population demographic behaviour, something which would be very difficult to do in vivo.

+Question: Rerun the extinction.ini setup file with a different value for seed and reproduce the graphs above.
+Do they look very different from the ones above?
+Which ones have changed less with the changing of the seed and which ones more?
+Why?
+What if you would run your setup file twice with different seeds, but with a 1000 replicates.
+Which graphs do you expect to be very similar and which ones still very different between the two runs?